-Offered Thursdays, 11am to 12:30pm; start date to be determined
+Offered Mondays, 3 to 4:30pm; start date to be determined

 This group allows student parents to connect with others experiencing similar daily struggles in a safe, non-judgmental space.
 Topics will be parent driven, but may include: routines, homework, child behaviors, transitions, etc.